dconlrn/dconlrn.github.io/groovy.md

   def name = "Derek";

+    // Get the unicode from a string def codePoint = 'a'.charAt(0) as int println codePoint

   // A string surrounded by single quotes is taken literally
   // but backslashed characters are recognized println('I am ${name}\n');